alchitry/alchitry.github.io/content/tutorials/lucid-reference.md

 ```

 {% callout() %}
-While it may seem like `repeat` works like `for` loops in many programming languages, it is important to remember that `always` blocks are only a conveniently abstraction for describing a circuit's behavior.
+While it may seem like `repeat` works like `for` loops in many programming languages, it is important to remember that `always` blocks are only a convenient abstraction for describing a circuit's behavior.
 When your design is synthesized it must be converted to hardware.

 This means that all loops must be _unrolled_.
 A `repeat` block is identical to simply copy-pasting the contents over and over and replacing the loop variable with a different value for each one.
 {% end %}